tijptjik/NarrowEclipse/story.md

 |         Ivo Hos        |       Roth Hogan       |     [Quarren][10]    |   [Kessel][26]  |       [Slaves][37]      |
 |        Toby Fung       |      Yvette Corell     |     [Quarren][10]    |   [Kessel][26]  |       [Slaves][37]      |

+**OBJECTIVE** : Send a Slaver to the Senate as the elected official for Kessel.

 ## Dark Matter Press